Mononucleosis is an infectious disease that is associated with fever, fatigue, and swollen lymph glands.

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Diagnosis is based on:

 There is no treatment to cure mononucleosis or to shorten the length of the illness.
 It usually runs its course in 4-6 weeks, although the fatigue may last longer.

-During the first few weeks after diagnosis, patients should avoid contact sports.
-Inflammation of the spleen from mononucleosis puts individuals at high risk of splenic rupture.
+During the first few weeks after diagnosis, you should avoid contact sports.
+Inflammation of the spleen from mononucleosis puts you at high risk of splenic rupture.
 This can require surgery.
 In rare cases, it can be fatal.